Impure Simplicial Complexes: Complete Axiomatization: Impure Simplicial Models and Definability

-\begin{remark} It has been common in the literature, including in~\cite{vDitKuz22arXiv}, to consider a more expansive view of pure simplicial models requiring all the facets to have the same dimension, rather than the largest possible dimension as we require here.
-We believe that the distinction based on the presence of dead agents is more meaningful than the previously used distinction based on the stability of the number of dead agents.
-Indeed, it is the presence of dead agents that poses the question of what dead agents know.
-And, as we will see, it is the presence of dead agents rather than fluctuations of their numbers that separates the logic of impure simplicial models from the the standard epistemic logic.
-In particular, both counterexamples to modus ponens from~\cite{vDitKuz22arXiv} (not present in~\cite{vDit21WoLLIC}) and in the proof of Lemma~\ref{ex:noMP} involve simplicial models with all facets of the same dimension but with at least one dead agent per facet. \end{remark}
+\begin{rems} \begin{enumerate}[(i)] \item It follows from the above definition that for any simplicial complex~$C$, its set of vertices $\VV = \bigcup_{X \in C} X$.
+Thus, it is not necessary to specify~$\VV$ when defining a complex~$C$ or a simplicial model $\C=(C,\chi,\ell)$ based on this complex.
+Further, complex~$C$ can be computed from the set~$\FF(C)$ of its facets by taking the downward closure with respect to non-empty sets.
+Thus, we typically forgo defining~$\VV$ explicitly and often specify~$\FF(C)$ instead of~$C$. \item Due to the chromatic-map condition, $|X|\leq n+1$ for all faces $X$ of a complex and, hence, each face is contained in a facet. \item It has been common in the literature, including in~\cite{vDitKuz22arXiv}, to consider a more expansive view of pure simplicial models requiring all the facets to have merely the same dimension, without additionally requiring this common dimension to be the largest possible for the given set of agents as we do here.
+We believe that the distinction based on the presence/absence of dead agents is more meaningful than the previously used distinction based on the stability of the number of dead agents.
+Indeed, it is the presence of dead agents that gives rise to the question of what these dead agents know.
+And, as we will see, it is the presence of dead agents rather than fluctuations of their numbers that separates the logic of impure simplicial models from the standard epistemic logic.
+In particular, both counterexamples to modus ponens from~\cite{vDitKuz22arXiv} (not present in~\cite{vDit21WoLLIC}) and in the proof of Lemma~\ref{ex:noMP} involve simplicial models with all facets of the same dimension but with at least one dead agent per facet. \end{enumerate} \end{rems}

 Since simplicial models are an alternative semantics for epistemic logic, it is useful to understand their relationship to Kripke models.
-(Global) states of a Kripke model correspond to facets of a simplicial model.
+Worlds of a Kripke model correspond to facets of a simplicial model.
 Vertices represent local states, and, hence, have no direct Kripke representation.
 However, they play a crucial role in the simplicial variant of indistinguishability.
-Where two Kripke states are indistinguishable for agent $a$, their corresponding facets $X$ and $Y$ in a simplicial model must have agent~$a$ in the same local state, meaning that $X$ and $Y$ must share an $a$-colored vertex, i.e., $a \in \chi(X \cap Y)$, and we call them \emph{$a$-adjacent}.
+Where two Kripke worlds are indistinguishable for agent $a$, their corresponding facets~$X$~and~$Y$ in a simplicial model must have agent~$a$ in the same local state, meaning that $X$~and~$Y$~must share an $a$-colored vertex, \ie~$a \in \chi(X \cap Y)$, and we call them \emph{$a$-adjacent}.
 We also apply $a$-adjacency to faces.